The Moving Finger: Plot summary

 Heading to London to see his doctor, Jerry impulsively takes Megan along with him and takes her to Joanna's dressmaker for a complete makeover.
 He realises he has fallen in love with Megan.
 When they return to Lymstock, Jerry asks Megan to marry him; she turns him down.
 He asks Mr Symmington for his permission to pursue Megan.
 Miss Marple advises Jerry to leave Megan alone for a day, as she has a task for her.

 Megan blackmails her stepfather later that evening, implying that she has proof that he killed Mrs. Symmington.
 Mr. Symmington coolly pays her an initial instalment of money while not admitting his guilt.
 Later in the night, after giving Megan a sleeping drug, he attempts to murder her by putting her head in the gas oven.
 Jerry and the police are lying in wait for him.
 Jerry rescues Megan, and Symmington confesses.
 The police arrest him for murdering his wife and Agnes.

-Miss Marple, knowing human nature, reveals that she knew all along that the letters were a diversion, and not written by a local woman, because none contained true accusations - something locals would be sure to gossip about.
+Miss Marple, knowing human nature, reveals that she knew all along that the letters were a diversion, and not written by a local woman, because none contained true accusations – something locals would be sure to gossip about.
 Only one person benefited from Mrs Symmington's death: her husband.
 He is in love with the beautiful Elsie Holland.
 Planning his wife's murder, he modelled the letters on those in a past case known to him from his legal practice.
 The police theory about who wrote them was completely wrong.
 The one letter that Symmington did not write was the one to Elsie; Aimée Griffith, who had been in love with Symmington for years, wrote that.
-Knowing it would be hard to prove Symington's guilt, Miss Marple devised the scheme to expose him, enlisting Megan to provoke him to attempt to kill her.
+Knowing it would be hard to prove Symmington's guilt, Miss Marple devised the scheme to expose him, enlisting Megan to provoke him to attempt to kill her.

 Following the successful conclusion of the investigation, Megan realises that she does love Jerry.
 Jerry buys Miss Barton's house for them.
 His sister Joanna marries Owen Griffith and also stays in Lymstock.
 Meanwhile, Emily Barton and Aimée Griffith go on a cruise together.